 1. Ninguém é de ninguém (Luiz Mergulhão-Umberto Silva-Toso Gomes)

 3. Nossa canção de amor (Summer love) Victor Young-Milton Beri-Bernard Arnold; v.: Salathiel Coelho

 6. Outra noite (Waldyr Finotti-Jorge Motta Vieira)

-The crux of the matter is that Renato Guimarães was a one-hit-wonder.
-Even though he recorded 5 singles and an album before 'Poema' hit #1 in early 1962, Renato can still be considered a 'one-hit-wonder'.
+The crux of the matter is that whether Renato Guimarães was a one-hit-wonder.
+Even though he recorded 5 singles and an album and had 'Poema' hit #1 in early 1962, Renato can still be considered a 'one-hit-wonder'.
 He could never follow up such a mega-hit.
 He had a great tenor voice but no hit.
 'Ausência' was actually a good tune lavishly orchestrated by Elcio Alvarez but it never went higher than #7.

 The fact of the matter is that by 1964, Renato Guimarães was 'history'.
 He kept on recording here and there.
 He would be invited to TV shows but only the thread-of-the-mill sort of programme.